The Limits of a Place // 2016

 The parameters for “The Limits of a Place,” a mixed media work on paper, came from an essay by Henry David Thoreau called Walking.
 Thoreau thought that an area with a radius of 10 miles, or roughly the limits of an afternoon walk, could occupy your interest for a lifetime.
 Roughly based on this ratio of land area per segment of life, I calculated a radius I felt could sufficiently occupy me for two months while completing an artist residency at Rare Charitable Research Reserve.

-The finale composition compines a variety of topographical maps and my memory of the landscape from my walks.
-My place of residence during this time is exactly in the centre.
+The finale composition combines a variety of topographical maps and memories of the walking on the landscape.
 Everything depicted within the limits of map are made from natural material found within its borders.
-I’ve depicted elevation by layering paper and using willow ink to highlight the edges of each layer.
+The elevation is depicted by layering paper and using willow ink to highlight the edges of each layer.
 The 3 different types of paper used depict different habitats - garlic mustard for marsh, burdock for forest, and phragmites for meadow or farmland.
-I embroidered rivers using thread dyed with pigment found in the roots of garlic mustard.
+The rivers are embroidered using thread dyed with pigment found in the roots of garlic mustard.
 Roadways and walking paths are embroidered using cordage made from native dogbane.
-While this piece was slow to make, I felt it was an extremely satisfying process to unlock the capabilities of plants to aid me in my practice as an artist.